Smoke Detector vs. Fire Alarm: What’s the Difference?

 How They Work

-Essentially, a smoke detector is a device that senses when there’s smoke around.
-So, if there’s any type of combustion going on, whether it’s smoke arising from the oven or the cigarette butt that managed to light fire to the curtains, the smoke detector will be activated.
-Once this happens, it sends a signal to sound an alarm so that everyone has a chance to get out of the building.
-(Or, if the flames are low enough, to use a fire extinguisher to put them out.)
+Once the smoke detector is triggered, it sends a signal to sound an alarm to notify everyone that they need to reach for a fire extinguisher if the flames are low enough to put out the flames or give everyone the chance to get out of the home or building if it is more serious.
 When it comes to how the alarm is sounded, it may be triggered by the smoke detector itself or the detector may send the signal to a connected fire alarm.
 Once triggered, the fire alarm will emit a high-pitched sound or flash warning lights for those with hearing impairments.

 A fire alarm is triggered by the smoke detector to alert residents to a potential fire.
-The smoke detector will sense the smoke, and may or may not make noise when it does.
-A fire alarm going off for no reason could potentially mean that you have a low battery and it’s probably a good idea to test it.
+The smoke detector will sense the smoke and may or may not make noise when it does.
+A fire alarm going off for no reason could potentially mean that you have a low battery life and it's probably a good idea to test it.

 Additional Benefits

 People with fire alarms typically have more options than those with smoke detectors, so this is also something to keep in mind: a fire alarm can do a lot more than just make noise.
-Those who want to take the extra precautions for their home and the people within it can enjoy the following advantages from the right fire alarm.
+Those who want to take extra precautions for their home and the people within it can enjoy the following advantages with the right fire alarm.

 Share via: